 Granby is a somewhat small town located in the state of Connecticut.
 With a population of 11,507 people and two constituent neighborhoods, Granby is the 92nd largest community in Connecticut.

 Housing costs in Granby are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Connecticut.

 Granby is a decidedly white-collar town, with fully 88.35% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Granby is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Granby who work in management occupations (16.08%), sales jobs (11.60%), and office and administrative support (10.18%).

 Also of interest is that Granby has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Granby is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.